-Published by National Catholic Reporter in its Online Blog.
+Originally published by National Catholic Reporter in its Online Blog in 2018.
+Revised in 2020.
 Reprinted text used with permission.

 In a typical way of referring to the Trinity in the Catholic community – Creator, Redeemer, and Sanctifier – She is, of course the Sanctifier.
 For many of us, that title carries subliminal images of individual interior prayerfulness, goodness, peacefulness, humility, wise discernment, piety – the widely assumed traditional qualities of a “saint” living faithfully in prayerful hope of eternal life with God in heaven.

 The list of the Gifts of the Holy Spirit that we have grown up with and teach our children continues that focus on peaceful personal interiority: wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord.
 As do the Fruits of the Holy Spirit: charity, joy, peace, patience, benignity, kindness, long suffering, faith, modesty, continency and chastity [with apologies for the fallibility of my grade school memory of the Baltimore catechism rendition].